 How often do you run the Venture Recruitment program?

 The Venture Recruitment program is where we make selections on who we want to incubate.
-We run these every quarter and applications can be submitted any time.
+We run one of these each year, and the next program will be in September 2018.

 Do I have to pay for the Venture Recruitment program?